postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

   The selected domain contains the published domeain.

 * Custom styling options
-  You can determine the color of the top bar, right side bar, and the highlight
+  You can determine the color of the top bar, right side bar, and the highlight.

 Click the **Publish Collection** button.